 Sarah McMahon is an Assistant Professor at the Rutgers University School of Social Work and also serves as the Associate Director for the School’s Center on Violence Against Women and Children.
 Her research focuses on violence against women and children, prevention and social change, and instrument development.
-Dr. McMahon has extensive experience in designing and implementing studies with college students to measure their knowledge, attitudes and behaviors related to sexual violence, with a focus on bystander intervention.
-She serves on the NJ State Sexual Violence Prevention and Public Education Committee as well as the NJ Domestic Violence Fatality and Near Fatality Review Board.
-Prior to her position at the School of Social Work, Dr. McMahon worked in a clinical setting, providing crisis intervention and counseling to survivors of various forms of interpersonal violence and delivering prevention education to the wider community.
+Dr. McMahon has extensive experience in designing and implementing studies with college students to measure their knowledge, attitudes, and behaviors related to sexual violence, with a focus on bystander intervention.
+Prior to her position at the School of Social Work, Dr. McMahon worked in a clinical setting, providing crisis intervention and counseling to survivors of interpersonal violence and delivering prevention education to the community.

 Klawsnik & Klawsnik Associates

-Dr. Holly Ramsey Klawsnik of Klawsnik & Klawsnik Associates in Canton, Massachusetts is a researcher, Licensed Marriage & Family Therapist, and Licensed Certified Social Worker.
-She has provided extensive clinical services to children, older adults, and adults with disabilities and has provided forensic evaluations and consultations for agencies charged with investigating alleged victimization.
-She has conducted multiple research studies, including National Institute on Aging-funded study of sexual victimization of vulnerable adults in institutions and a study of sexual assault against older adults within the family.
-Holly has authored over 85 articles, book chapters, and training manuals including “The Sexual Violence in Later Life Information Packet” published by the NSVRC.
-She has testified before the US senate on elder abuse and is a frequent conference speaker.
-She is a content expert on the National Committee for the Prevention of Elder Abuse “Polyvictimization in Later Life Project” funded by the US Department of Justice in which the NSVRC is a national partner.
-She was an invited participant in the 2010 White House Roundtable on Sexual Violence.
-As a trainer for health and mental health, criminal justice, Adult Protective Services, and sexual assault and domestic violence professionals, her work focuses on investigative victim interviewing, trauma impact and resolution, casework intervention, mental health problems, and professional self-care.
-She is the Director of Research for the National Adult Protective Services Resource Center.
-This project is funded by the U.S. Administration on Aging to provide secondary prevention of violence against vulnerable adults.
+Dr. Holly Ramsey-Klawsnik of Klawsnik & Klawsnik Associates in Canton, Massachusetts is a researcher, Licensed Marriage & Family Therapist, and Licensed Certified Social Worker.
+She has provided clinical services to children, older adults, and adults with disabilities and has provided forensic evaluations and consultations for agencies investigating alleged victimization.
+She has conducted multiple research studies, including a study of sexual victimization of vulnerable adults in institutions and a study of sexual assault against older adults within the family.
+Ramsey-Klawsnik has testified before the U.S. Senate on elder abuse and is a frequent conference speaker.
+Her work as a trainer focuses on investigative victim interviewing, trauma impact and resolution, casework intervention, mental health problems, and professional self-care.

-In 1981, Jennifer Rauhouse began her work to end sexual, relationship and family violence including child abuse, before it begins.
-She founded Peer Solutions in 1996 and has developed, implemented and evaluated STAND & SERVE (S&S), a locally and nationally recognized student, school, family and community primary prevention initiative designed to cultivate safety, equality and respect as norms to prevent the underlying causes of harm before they begin.
-Jennifer works with and has provided trainings with an emphasis on youth and community mobilization for Arizona, California, Idaho, Louisiana, Massachusetts, Missouri, New Jersey, New York, Kentucky, South Dakota, Virginia, Washington and Wyoming.
+In 1981, Jennifer Rauhouse began her work to end sexual, relationship, and family violence including child abuse, before it begins.
+She founded Peer Solutions in 1996 and has developed, implemented, and evaluated STAND & SERVE (S&S), a locally and nationally recognized student, school, family, and community primary prevention initiative designed to cultivate safety, equality, and respect as norms to prevent the underlying causes of harm before they begin.
+Rauhouse has provided trainings with an emphasis on youth and community mobilization for Arizona, California, Idaho, Louisiana, Massachusetts, Missouri, New Jersey, New York, Kentucky, South Dakota, Virginia, Washington, and Wyoming.